tom-a-c/mermaider/.github/ISSUE_TEMPLATE.md

 # :thinking: Support Request (remove section if it is not needed)

 Please do not raise support requests as issues.
-Pleasue use the 'discussions' tab or the gitter chatroom.
+Please use the 'discussions' tab or the gitter chatroom.